julian-siebert/julian-siebert/README.md

 ## 👋 About me

-I'm a 15 year old student from Germany Lower Saxony and like programming in Java similar languages.
+I'm a 15 year old student from Germany Lower Saxony and enjoy programming in Java similar languages most of the time.

 In my programms I'm trying to keep focus on performance and stability.